zmike/zmike.github.io/_posts/2021-03-30-description.md

 Well, times have changed, and this message will no longer fill your terminal by default after today's (20210330) zink-wip snapshot.

+## Modes
+New today is the `ZINK_DESCRIPTORS` environment variable, supporting three modes of operation:
+* `auto` - the default, which attempts to detect system capabilities and use caching with templated updates
+* `lazy` - the mode we all know and love from the past few months
+* `notemplates` - this is the old-style caching mechanism

+`auto` mode moves zink one step closer to my eventual goal, which is to be able to use driconf to do application-based mode changes to disable caching for apps which never reuse resources.
+Also potentially useful would be the ability to dynamically disable caching on a pipeline-by-pipeline basis while an application is running if too many cache misses are detected.